naibjack/naibjack/README.md

 only made this for an idv themed profile, so click on my main to see info pg's, etc. i go by mocha or vince, 21, they/any prns, & identify w/ nb, femme presenting, sapphic, & acespec labels.

-basic dni & usually offtab, so don't take offense if i'm afk.
+basic dni criteria & usually offtab, so don't take offense if i'm afk.

 yes i'm cringe, but don't group me in w/ those weird jacknaib shippers from old idv fandom (regarding how they mischaracterize both). and i get not liking ripper bc of the lore, but don't assume something about me over it.